easybuilders/easybuild-docs/docs/governance/governance.md

 ## 7. Code of Conduct

-The EasyBuild Code of Conduct can be found [here](code-of-conduct.md).
+The EasyBuild Code of Conduct can be found [on a dedicated page](code-of-conduct.md).

 ## 8. Review and Amendment